 - Create a healthy routine

-- Get involved in our support group – Mexico Bariatric Center via FB.
+- Get involved in our support group – Mexico Bariatric Center via Facebook.

-- Get help if need by our Registered Dietitian and Health Coach.
+- Get help if need from our Nutritionist and Health Coach.

 Are You Ready to Make the Life Long Commitment?